Reframing Clinical Collaboration After Acquisition

 I worked with the Design team to setup 3 design principles and 7 beliefs that now govern design decisions across product teams.
 Some of those included:

-Designing with confidence
+Design with confidence

 From D.Connect as a separate domain